Stanwukong/ecomm-lykdat-clone/README.md

-#### Description
+## 🚀 Description
-E-commerce website clone built as personal project, featuring modern design, easy navigation and essential features for online sales.
+*E-commerce website clone built as personal project*

+## 👉 Features
++ A modern and visually appealing layout.
++ Easy navigation, making it simple for users to find and purchase products.
++ All the essential features required for online sales, such as a shopping cart and a user-friendly checkout process.
++ Additionally, the website is fully responsive, making it accessible on any device, including desktop computers, tablets, and smartphones.
++ Overall, this e-commerce website clone aims to provide a smooth and seamless online shopping experience for its users.

 #### Screenshots
 ![Home Page](https://i.ibb.co/f2RXz7W/Screenshot-2023-01-24-114616.jpg)